alirezatahmasebi/Impacts-of-COVID-19-on-Canadians-Experiences-of-Discrimination/README.md

 # Impacts of COVID-19 on Canadians' Experiences of Discrimination

+## Viewing the Interactive Visualization
+In order to view the interactive visualization, select "Visualization" from the right sidebar under "Releases".
+Then, download "Interactive.Visualization.html" by selecting it under "Assets".

 ## Objectives
 * Identified data questions about a real dataset that can be answered with data visualization